mackwafang/mackbot/README.md

 # mackbot
 The World of Warships (WoWS) Discord bot with ship build sharing and ship encyclopedia.

+mackbot now has a web application with limited capabilities at https://mackbot-web.herokuapp.com/

 ## Installation
 After making a clone/fork, simply the following to install the necessary packages for mackbot to run: